Terms of Report

 Without limitation, the following are excluded from the scope of this report:

-• Foundations, walls, floors, roof structures, and other concealed structural elements not visible at time of inspection.
+3.1 Foundations, walls, floors, roof structures, and other concealed structural elements not visible at the time of inspection.

-• Drainage, plumbing, electrical, HVAC or mechanical systems.
+3.2 Drainage, plumbing, electrical, HVAC, or mechanical systems.

-• Environmental testing (including asbestos, radon, contamination, gases, noise, odours, quarrying or blasting).
+3.3 Environmental testing, including asbestos, radon, contamination, gases, noise, odours, quarrying, or blasting.

 4. Multi-Unit Properties

-Where the property forms part of a larger development (e.g. apartment block, duplex, estate) - no inspection of external of the unit (external only viewed if specified in quote/invoice), shared/common areas is carried out.
+Where the property forms part of a larger development, such as an apartment block, duplex, or estate, no inspection of the exterior of the unit, common areas, or shared elements is carried out unless expressly stated in the quotation or invoice.
 No assumptions can be made regarding uninspected common elements.

 5. Latent or Concealed Defects

-5.1 As the inspection was non-invasive, latent defects (e.g. woodworm, dry rot, defective concrete, hidden decay, or structural movement) may exist but could not be detected.
+5.1 As the inspection was non-invasive, latent defects, including but not limited to woodworm, dry rot, defective concrete, hidden decay, concealed water ingress, hidden cracking, or structural movement, may exist but could not be detected.

-5.2 The Consultant accepts no liability for such defects not apparent at the time of inspection.
+5.2 The Consultant accepts no liability for defects not apparent or not reasonably visible at the time of inspection.

 6. Subsidence and Ground Movement